New Citroen C4 electric: specs and on-sale date

 The forthcoming all-new Citroen C4 will be available as the first all-electric Citroen since the C-Zero.
 For Citroen, the electric C4 is just one step in a process of electrifying its whole range, which will be finished in 2025.

-Key to the electrification of the Cactus is the fact that it’s moving over to the CMP platform which will also form the basis of the forthcoming Vauxhall Corsa, Peugeot 208 and – eventually – the PSA Group’s whole small-car range.
+Key to the electrification of the Cactus is the fact that it’s moving over to the CMP platform which will also form the basis of the forthcoming Vauxhall Corsa-e, Peugeot e-208 and – eventually – the PSA Group’s whole small-car range.

-What we have a better idea of is how the new C4 Cactus might look, as it’s said to be based on the CXPERIENCE concept from the 2016 Paris Motor Show.
+As yet, we have no idea what drivetrain will feature.
+What we have a better idea of is how the new C4 might look, as it’s said to be based on the CXPERIENCE concept from the 2016 Paris Motor Show (pictured).

-Although that was a larger car, we can expect to see some of its design features on the C4 Cactus.
+Although that was a larger car, we can expect to see some of its design features on the C4.
 Wide and low, it has a very distinctive front end, with very slim LED daytime running lights that also incorporate the indicators.